datawithsayannaha/Bank-Risk-Revenue-Intelligence-Platform/README.md

 I started with raw banking datasets (credit risk + customer churn).
 Then I cleaned and transformed the data using SQL Server.
-After that, I used Python to create advanced business features and scoring logic.
+After that, I used Python for feature engineering and basic machine learning style scoring logic to create churn probability, customer value score, debt pressure score, and predicted CLTV.
-Finally, I built a **7-page Power BI dashboard** to analyze:
+Finally, I built a **Power BI dashboard** to analyze:

 - Credit risk
 - Customer behavior